bhagiradhijayaram/Frontend-Development-from-scratch/README.md

 ### 11. What is the sequence of CSS margin properties?
 - The sequence of CSS margin properties is margin-top, margin-right, margin-bottom, margin-left.

+### 12. What is the CSS Box Model?

+The CSS box model is essentially a box that wraps around every HTML element.
+It consists of margin, border, padding, and the actual content.

+Each element is made up of four layers:

+Content – The actual text or image inside the box

+Padding – Space between the content and the border

+Border – The edge around the padding (can be visible or invisible)

+Margin – Space outside the border that separates the element from others

+### 🧱 Visual Structure (from inside out):

+[ Margin ]
+  [ Border ]
+    [ Padding ]
+      [ Content ]